mickmcq/mickmcq.github.io/uxintro/index.md

 :::

 ::: {.notes}
-I tried to assemble a bit of a bibliography, so that you would get an idea of where we're coming from, but I filled up this slide by the time I got to the Ms!
-I threw in a couple of Don Norman books and a work by a collaborator of mine to the list, but there is plenty more in the M to Z space!
+I tried to assemble a bit of a bibliography, so that you would get an idea of where we're coming from, but I filled up this slide by the time I got to M!
+I threw in a couple of Don Norman books (because they are so fundamental) and a work by a collaborator of mine (which reviews all the extant disability design techniques) to the list, but there is plenty more in the M to Z space!
 :::

 # Opportunities